frans0i-cyber/cybersec-labs/tryhackme-cybersec-101/README.md

 ## ✅ Recently Completed Modules

+- 🔹 **Search Skills**
+  Learn to efficiently search the Internet and use specialized search engines and technical docs.

 - 🔹 **Defensive Security Intro**
   Learned about Threat Intelligence, SOC, DFIR, Malware Analysis, and SIEM.